Allergies are a topic most of us can identify with.

 But allergies and humidity are not something that we automatically make the connection between.

-In fact, you may be surprised to find that the relative humidity, whether high or low, impacts whether or not you may be having allergy symptoms.
+In fact, you may be surprised to find that the relative humidity, whether high or low, impacts whether or not you may be having allergy and respiratory symptoms.

 Low humidity, which would be characterized by a percentage level of 40% and below,